 This free 5-step guide on how to start a blog in a day details the exact steps I took to start this blog (launched in April 2020) in ONE day!
-Fast forward 10 months later, DWELL is home to over 7,000+ monthly readers where we get to share stories and cook delicious recipes together.
+Fast forward to now, DWELL is home to over 100,000+ monthly readers where we get to share stories and cook delicious recipes together.

 So you’ve decided to start a blog.
 Congrats!